PAIDiPaidThis.com

 How much does a nanny cost per week in the UK?

-A nanny works in your own home and looks after your children only, which makes it the most personal kind of childcare.
-It is usually priced per week, and the headline figure is only part of the story, because employing a nanny means you also handle tax, National Insurance and a pension.
-For two or more children, though, a nanny can work out better value than separate nursery places.
+A nanny works in your own home and looks after your children only, which makes it the most personal kind of childcare on offer.
+It is usually priced per week, and the headline figure is only part of the story: employing a nanny means you also take on tax, National Insurance and a pension, in the same way any employer does.
+For one child that extra layer tends to push the true cost above nursery.
+For two or more children, though, a nanny is often better value than paying for separate nursery places, because the wage is set per family rather than per child.

 The quick version

-• Nannies are priced per week and give one-to-one care in your own home.
+• Nannies are priced per week and give one-to-one care in your own home, rather than a shared setting.

-• The wage is often quoted as net or gross, and the difference matters once tax and National Insurance are added.
+• The wage is quoted as either net or gross, and the difference matters a lot once tax and National Insurance are added on top.

-• As the employer you are responsible for PAYE, National Insurance and a workplace pension.
+• As the employer, you are responsible for PAYE, National Insurance and a workplace pension, not the nanny.

-• The cost is per family, not per child, so it can beat two nursery places for siblings.
+• The cost is per family, not per child, so a nanny can beat two nursery places once you have more than one child in care.

 What people actually paid